percona/k8sps-docs/docs/architecture.md

 scaling write requests horizontally, leaving  vertical scaling (primary instance RAM and CPU increase) as the only available option.

-*Group replication* is good at horizontal scaling of writes, but is not so fast, because writes require consensus (so-called "certification").
+*Group replication* allows horizontal scaling of writes, but is not so fast, because writes require consensus (so-called "certification").
 Also, concurrent writes of the same row on different instances are [treated as data conflicts :octicons-link-external-16:](https://dev.mysql.com/doc/refman/8.0/en/group-replication-summary.html):